Atlas Bad Credit Loans logo

 • Loan amounts up to $5,000 available for applicants with poor credit histories

-• Platform claims no hidden fees charged by lenders on their network
+• Platform claims no fees to verify charged by lenders on their network

 • Multiple loan types offered including auto, motorcycle, and boat financing